The Separation of $NP$ and $PSPACE$: Enumeration of Polynomial-Time Nondeterministic Turing Machines

-To obtain our main result, we must {\em enumerate} the polynomial-time nondeterministic Turing machines so that we can refer to the $j$-th nondeterministic Turing machine in the enumeration.
-By Lemma \ref{lemma3} stated above, we only need to enumerate single-tape nondeterministic Turing machines.
-To do so, we first use the method presented in \cite{AHU74}, p.
-407, to encode a single-tape nondeterministic Turing machine into an integer.
+To show that the set of all polynomial-time nondeterministic Turing machines is enumerable (and to further present an enumeration of the set of all polynomial-time nondeterministic Turing machines), we first use the method presented in \cite{AHU74}, page $407$, to encode a single-tape nondeterministic Turing machine into an integer.

-Without loss of generality, we can make the following assumptions about the representation of a single-tape nondeterministic Turing machine:
+Without loss of generality, we can make the following assumptions about the representation of a single-tape nondeterministic Turing machine with input alphabet $\{0,1\}$ because that will be all we need: